Totally Loving: Bullion Fringe

 This last photo, like the Liv Tyler sofa I fell in love with, shows that bullion fringe trim doesn’t always have to look uber traditional.
 The designers of Carrier & Company added bullion fringe to a tuxedo sofa that has a more modern feel with a boxy shape and angular lines.
 What the fringe does here, instead of making it look too traditional or stuffy, is give the sofa an air of femininity yet it still feels very modern.
 The detail looks beautiful on the matching chair as well!

 If you’re interested in getting this look, I must preface that this isn’t something you’re likely to find “off the floor” at a furniture store.
 All of these images (and Liv’s too, I’m sure of it) were of projects completed by professional interior designers who have custom designed these pieces for their clients.
-Working with a designer, you’ll not only achieve a one-of-a-kind look, you’ll have access to vendors and resources that you wouldn’t have without them so you can achieve beautifully spaces like these!
+Working with a designer, you’ll not only achieve a one-of-a-kind look, you’ll have access to vendors and resources that you wouldn’t have on your own and can achieve a beautifully designed space like these!
 If you’re interested in my design services, you can learn more here on the Nicole Gibbons Studio website and send me an inquiry on the contact page if you’d like to discuss your project in detail.